Mehr-un-nisa/Software_Development_Life_Cycle/README.md

 # Software Development Life Cycle

 <h2> SDLC </h2>
-<p> It is basically a step-by-step process used by people in the organization/company to make quality peoduct.
+<p> It is basically a step-by-step process used by people in the organization/company to make the quality peoduct.
   The phases of SDLC are:
   <li> Requirement gathering </li>
   <li>  Design </li>